MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-FillPie-Methods.md

 ---
-Description: 'This topic lists the FillPie methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: 'e6de6634-b87f-4fe9-a0d4-ffeea0e0ae8b'
+Description: This topic lists the FillPie methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: e6de6634-b87f-4fe9-a0d4-ffeea0e0ae8b
-title: 'Graphics.FillPie methods'
+title: Graphics.FillPie methods
+ms.date: 07/02/2019
 ---

 # Graphics.FillPie methods